hesbonangwenyi606/Online-Data-Analysis-System-Backend/README.md

 This will install all required packages such as Entity Framework, Bootstrap, and other libraries used in the project.

 ## How to Start the Project
-1. Clone the Repository
+1.Clone the Repository
 git clone https://bitbucket.org/yourusername/doctor-appointment-system.git
 cd doctor-appointment-system

-2. Open in Visual Studio
+2.Open in Visual Studio
 Open Doctor-Appointment-System.sln.

 Wait for Visual Studio to restore NuGet packages automatically.

-3. Configure the Database
+3.Configure the Database
 Open Web.config and update the connectionString:

 <connectionStrings>